cvdlab-projects/webdicom/Web_Dicom/HowTo_BIO/HowToBio.md

 ####- This is the index page of the project

-####- From this page, using the botton open you can load one or more image dicom.
+####- From this page, using the botton "open" you can load one or more dicom images .